 This has nothing at all to do with being superior over others in worship or in life.
 That is mere self-indulgence.
 But wherever humanity is enhanced, good is done, prejudices overcome, relationships restored, barriers broken down; there a spirit of holiness can be found.
 It is as if we are in tune with the unifying heartbeat of the Universe; its breath lives in our breath.
 We are brought closer to the more excellent ways of love and peace.
 We can find both a personal and communal healing as this spirit of holiness fills the gaps and divisions between and within us.
 According to the Christian story, it’s all down to us now.
 So we had better get on with it!

-In Study Resources you'll find a PowerPoint (with audio) on 'Who wrote the Bible'?; discussion notes on the classic book from the 1960s, ''Honest to God' and my own reflections on the Psalms from 2011, 'Walking without God'.
+In Study Resources you'll find a PowerPoint (with audio) on 'Who wrote the Bible'?
+PLUS discussion notes on the classic book from the 1960s, ''Honest to God' which still raises so many key questions that have never been answered.
+And my own first book: humanist reflections on the Psalms from 2011: 'Walking without God'.
 These are all free.

 Friendly Feedback is always very welcome.
-Please let me know if you have found my ideas interesting and helpful.
+Please let me know if you have found my ideas interesting.

 Make a loan.
 Change a life.